 Introduction

-Using the student and school data
+Using both the student and school data

 In the student_subset_2018 and school data, there are three common columns, school_id, country and year.
 It should be noted that school_id is only meaningful within a country within a specific year; meaning that when we join the two data, we need to use the keys c("school_id", "country", "year").